ncbirdconservation/NCBA/README.md

 Copy a script to you local machine, edit paths and variables where necessary to reflect your computing environment, and run in RStudio.

 Scripts templates should remain organized into the following folders.

+__archive__ -- outdated and irrelevant code that could be a useful reference for something in the future.

 __block_assessments__ -- descriptive analyses of individual blocks or groups of blocks, including priority blocks.